 Even Prairie Public's description points in that direction.
 The show is not framed as simplified wisdom.
 It is framed as discussion.
 The emphasis is on questions, disagreement, and the attempt to think in common.

 That choice matters.
 It means Weinstein's project is democratic in more than topic.
 It is democratic in structure.
-He is not just telling the public what philosophers think.
-He is inviting listeners into the form of inquiry itself.
+He is inviting listeners into the form of inquiry itself, rather than telling the public what philosophers think from a distance.

 Public philosophy is harder than it sounds